WWE Hall of Fame: Legacy inductees

 In 2016, WWE introduced a new category for the Hall of Fame called the "Legacy" wing.
 Inductees in this category are from several eras of wrestling history, going back to the early 20th century.
 All but two inductees, Hisashi Shinma and MSG Network creator Joseph Cohen, have been inducted posthumously.
-Legacy inductees are recognized with a video package at the ceremonies.
+Unlike other inductees, those inducted into the Legacy wing are recognized with a video package rather than a traditional speech.

+Previously, Legacy inductees were not announced before the ceremonies and families of posthumous inductees were not notified of their inductions.
+This practice was criticized by family members of Legacy inductees Bruiser Brody, Ethel Johnson and Stan Stasiak.
+The Legacy wing was discontinued in 2021, but was reinstated in 2025, now with inductees announced beforehand as well as having their families present and acknowledged at the ceremony.

 The Legacy wing has received criticism, specifically regarding the abbreviated way of the inductions.
 Journalist Dave Meltzer said "this is the category they (WWE) use to honor people who, for whatever reason, they don't feel are marketable names to the modern audience to put in their actual Hall of Fame".
 Promoter and manager Jim Cornette criticized the fact that recognizable names like Jim Londos or El Santo were part of a video package.
-Previously, Legacy inductees were not announced before the ceremonies and families of posthumous inductees were not notified of their inductions.
-This practice was criticized by family members of Legacy inductees Bruiser Brody and Ethel Johnson.
-The Legacy wing was discontinued in 2021, but was reinstated in 2025, now with inductees announced beforehand as well as having their families present and acknowledged at the ceremony.
+Although the post-2025 version invites the families of the inductees to participate in the ceremony, Gunnar Eudy, son of 2026 inductee Sid, described his father's limited induction as "disrespectful as hell" and said the company had "tried to shortchange [him] one last time."